ibm-cloud-docs/power-iaas/manual-PER-mig.md

 To confirm that you have an automatically configured Cloud connection, check the following two conditions:

 1. The connection appears on the **Cloud connections** page in the {{site.data.keyword.powerSys_notm}} workspace.

-   To verify this, complete the following steps:
+To verify, complete the following steps:

    1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external}.